Hackathon-Team/Hacking-Generation-Y/README.md

 # InPosition

-A Google Glass Application to enhance the museum viewing experience!
+Our Google Glass application will utilize user location to revolutionize one's experience in museums!
 Created for Hacking Generation Y 2015.

 Check it out on [Devpost](http://devpost.com/software/inposition)!